-Aladdin Capital ("AC") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access of your sensitive personal information.
-While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the event, steps we are taking in response, and resources available to help you protect against the misuse of your information.
+M.P.
+Roberts Insurance Agency ("MPR") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to some of your sensitive personal information.
+While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.